browningluke/terraform-provider-opnsense/docs/resources/firewall_nat.md

 - `invert` (Boolean) Use this option to invert the sense of the match.
 Defaults to `false`.
 - `net` (String) Specify the IP address, CIDR or alias for the source of the packet for this mapping.
 For `<INT> net`, enter `<int>` (e.g. `lan`).
 For `<INT> address`, enter `<int>ip` (e.g. `lanip`).
 Defaults to `any`.
-- `port` (Number) Specify the source port for this rule.
-This is usually random and almost never equal to the destination port range (and should usually be `-1`).
-Defaults to `-1`.
+- `port` (String) Specify the source port for this rule.
+This is usually random and almost never equal to the destination port range (and should usually be `""`).
+Defaults to `""`.